Akuli/porcupine/README.md

 I have tried to make contributing easy:
 - There is not much boilerplate involved in the contributing process.
     You just create a pull request and that's it.
-    You can choose an issue and just start working on it;
+    You can choose an issue and start working on it;
     you don't have to ask me to assign the issue to you or anything like that.
     Instead of working on an issue, you can also create something that you would like to have in an editor, for example.
 - You don't need to read anything before you can get started.
     I recommend having a look at [the plugin API docs](https://akuli.github.io/porcupine/), but that's not required.
-- Don't worry too much about whether your pull code is good or not.
+- Don't worry too much about whether your code is good or not.
     I review the pull requests, and there's checks running on GitHub Actions.
 - You can talk with me on GitHub issues, or chat at [##learnpython on libera](https://kiwiirc.com/nextclient/irc.libera.chat/##learnpython).